opener-project/ner-base/README.md

 INSTALLING Version 1.0 of ehu-opennlp-nerc-en module
 =======================================================

-Installing the nerc-en module requires the following steps:
+Installing the ehu-opennlp-nerc-en module requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: